 Disney’s Animal Kingdom combines the all-ages appeal of the Magic Kingdom with the repayment to intellectual curiosity of Epcot.

 Its rides and shows appeal to almost everyone, but the park best showcases itself to those who also bring an interest in animals—real, imagined, and/or blue.

-Right now, only a few of its attractions are inappropriate for the youngest, so target it for half a day with the littlest ones.
+Animal Kingdom is now an easy two day park and a hard one day park.
+Only a few of its attractions are inappropriate for the youngest, so target it for more than half a day with the littlest ones.

 Those first timers who are able to return for another trip later may come on their first visit with younger kids for just a few days at Magic Kingdom, returning later to both see more of that park and see the other three parks as the kids grow and develop.

-First time visitors tall and mature enough to see everything on a once in a lifetime trip should budget six full days in the parks—two plus at the Magic Kingdom, two minus at Epcot, and a day each at Hollywood Studios and Animal Kingdom.
+First time visitors tall and mature enough to see everything on a once in a lifetime trip should budget the equivalent of seven full days in the parks—two plus at the Magic Kingdom, two minus at the other three parks.

-These park days ideally should be spread across a nine day trip (including travel time) to provide breaks from the parks—and to multiply the opportunity to book FastPass+, the most important tool you have for reducing waits.
+These park days ideally should be spread across a nine day trip (including travel time) to fit in the partial days and to multiply the opportunities to book FastPass+, the most important tool you have for reducing waits.

 THE BASICS OF FASTPASS+